awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 **Note**
 Any issues that affect running GoldenGate on an on\-premises environment also affect running GoldenGate on AWS\.
 We strongly recommend that you monitor the GoldenGate hub to ensure that `EXTRACT` and `REPLICAT` are resumed if a failover occurs\.
 Because the GoldenGate hub is run on an Amazon EC2 instance, Amazon RDS does not manage the GoldenGate hub and cannot ensure that it is running\.

 You can use GoldenGate using Amazon RDS to upgrade to major versions of Oracle\.
-For example, you can use GoldenGate with Amazon RDS to upgrade from an Oracle version 8 on\-premises database to an Oracle database running version 19c on an Amazon RDS DB instance\.
+For example, you can use GoldenGate with Amazon RDS to upgrade from an Oracle version 8 on\-premises database to Oracle Database 19c on an Amazon RDS DB instance\.

 To set up GoldenGate using Amazon RDS, you configure the hub on the Amazon EC2 instance, and then configure the source and target databases\.
 The following steps show how to set up GoldenGate for use with Amazon RDS\.
 Each step is explained in detail in the following sections:
 + [Setting up a GoldenGate hub on Amazon EC2](#Appendix.OracleGoldenGate.Hub)